ghost1100/SEMCourseWork/.github/ISSUE_TEMPLATE/Bug Report 2.md

 4. See that the issue number (#19) does not match the query number (1)

 **Expected behavior**
 Each query number should match with the number given to the requirement.
+As it does not an error will not appear but the code will be less readable.

 **Screenshots**